AI-Hypercomputer/torchprime/torchprime/models/resnet18/README.md

 # TPU vs. GPU: Accuracy Equivalence Despite the Precision Difference

-In this tutorial, you'll learn the basics of numerical precision on GPUs and TPUs and demonstrates that a model trained on an Nvidia GPU achieves equivalent accuracy to one trained on a Google TPU.
+In this tutorial, you'll learn the basics of numerical precision on GPUs and TPUs and demonstrate that a model trained on an Nvidia GPU achieves equivalent accuracy to one trained on a Google TPU.

 ## Understanding Numerical Differences: TPU vs. GPU